ben-grande/qusal/README.md

 The following projects are unfinished (not a complete list):

-- sys-wireguard: unfinished firewall port to nft, waiting for R4.2
-- sys-syncthing: broken firewall script functionality with disposable netvm
+- sys-syncthing: broken firewall script due to nftables and disposable netvm

 Other projects might also have drastic changes, the above are simply not ready at all.